Miha-x64/Blitz/README.md

 ## Threading

-`MutableLongTreeSet` is absolutely **not** thread-safe.
+`MutableLong*Set`s are absolutely **not** thread-safe.
-In multithreaded environment, use immutable collections, or drop me a line and I will implement `ConcurrentLongHashSet`.
+In multithreaded environment, use immutable collections, or drop me a line and I will implement `ConcurrentLongHashSet` or `COWLongTreeSet`.

-## In progress

-* fast MutableLongHashSet

 ## To do

 * Memory benchmarks
-* ImmutableLongHashSet which finds the best hashing algorithm for the fastest access
+* [questionable] ImmutableLongHashSet which finds the best hashing algorithm for the fastest possible access